English Civil War: Wales

+In addition to the Civil Wars' impact on the monarchy and the changes in national leadership, unexpected outcomes of the English Civil Wars to Wales included a significant degradation of the country's road system, a deterioration of government administrative functions to the general population, destruction of castles with only the remnants of them remaining, and the desecration of churches.

 Immediate aftermath

-After the Royalist defeat at Worcester, Charles II escaped via safe houses and an oak tree to France.
+After the Royalist defeat at Worcester, Charles II escaped to France via safe houses and an oak tree.
 Parliament was left in de facto control of England.
 Resistance continued for a time in Ireland and Scotland, but with the pacification of England, resistance elsewhere did not threaten the military supremacy of the New Model Army and its Parliamentary paymasters.

 Political control

 During the Wars, the Parliamentarians established a number of successive committees to oversee the war effort.
 The first, the Committee of Safety set up in July 1642, comprised 15 members of Parliament.
 After the Anglo-Scottish alliance against the Royalists, the Committee of Both Kingdoms replaced the Committee of Safety between 1644 and 1648.
 Parliament dissolved the Committee of Both Kingdoms when the alliance ended, but its English members continued to meet as the Derby House Committee.
 A second Committee of Safety then replaced it.